 Most causes of wrongful death are preventable and connected to negligence or intent to harm.
 Negligence is the lack of ordinary care based on the situation.
 Ordinary care is what a prudent and reasonable person would do in similar circumstances.
 If someone else’s negligence or intentional wrongdoing caused or contributed to your family member’s death, discuss whether you have a claim with our lawyers.
 We respond promptly to all communications.

 A wrongful death claim involves many specific laws and statutes.
 These laws determine how long someone has to file, who can bring the claim, and what damages are available.
 It is up to you to either navigate these laws yourself or hire an attorney to do so for you.
 Taking on a wrongful death action yourself could come with the risk of making critical errors, such as waiting too long to file.
 Working with David Shapiro, on the other hand, could make learning the laws easier.

 Wrongful death claims are similar to personal injury claims in terms of liability laws and requirements of proof.
 They can be complicated to deal with, especially for a family that is still in mourning.
-David Shapiro Law, PLLC has years of experience advocating for clients in the fight to hold defendants liable for negligence.
+Shapiro Law Team has years of experience advocating for clients in the fight to hold defendants liable for negligence.
 He and his associates can effortlessly guide you through the laws connected to your case.